-Read on for everything we know so far about Star Trek: Picard season two.
+Read on for everything we know so far about Star Trek: Picard season 2.

 Picard season 2 release date

-This is much later than planned as the series enjoyed an early renewal and had been intended to start filming more episodes in June 2021, which became impossible due to the pandemic.
+The Picard return date is occurring much later than planned - the series enjoyed an early renewal and had been intended to start filming more episodes in June 2021, which became impossible due to the pandemic.

-Fortunately, the cameras are finally rolling and star Patrick Stewart couldn’t be happier.
+Fortunately, the cameras finally started rolling and Sir star Patrick Stewart couldn't have been happier about it.